Fishermen spotted something shiny near a creek. It was the first step toward a ‘miracle’ - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Taliah Miller and CNN meteorologist Robert Shackelford contributed to this report.
+CNN’s Caroll Alvarado, Andy Rose, Taliah Miller and CNN meteorologist Robert Shackelford contributed to this report.